 II.
 Biographical-Biographical Information

 After studying theology at the Freie Theologische Hochschule Gießen, Christoph Heilig went to the University of St Andrews where he received a Master of Letters in “Biblical Languages and Literature” in 2013.
 Having done additional studies in Göttingen, he is now working with Prof. Jörg Frey on a research project funded by the SNF at the University of Zurich.
 It deals with the question of the role of narrative substructures for understanding Paul’s letters (see further here).
 He has also worked on various philosophical issues, which is reflected in part in the methodological approach of his book Hidden Criticism.
 Being influenced in particular by the linguistic emphasis of Prof. Heinrich von Siebenthal, he is currently completing an in-depth analysis of the function of the metaphor of the Roman triumph in 2 Cor 2:14.
 His strong interest in the enhancement of the dialogue between German and English biblical scholarship is reflected in, among other things, a volume on N.T.
 Wright’s Paul and the Faithfulness of God, which he is editing together with Jay Thomas Hewitt and Michael Bird for WUNT II.
 Further information about Christoph Heilig can be found here.

 For a complete list of my blog posts, please see here.

 For tips on how to use this blog, please see here.

 German Mondays: Thank you for making it to the end of this blog post!
-Unfortunately, I have found it increasingly difficult to write a new post each Monday, but I hope to be able to write at least two or three Monday blog posts each month.
-We’ll see.
-Best, Wayne.
+I hope to be able to write at least one Monday blog post each month.
+Best, Wayne